Cette publication est également disponible en :

 Soon enough, this “discovery” of Scholem was called into question.
 In his edition of the Writings of Nahmanides (1962), Charles (Hayyim) Chavel considers that this attribution is not conclusive and that, on the whole, the commentary of the Mantua edition reflects as much if not more the traditions of his school.

-The very possibility of Kabbalistic writings from the pen of Nahmanides is also doubtful if one takes literally his explicit opposition to such a step, as evidenced by the epistolary reproaches he addressed to Isaac the Blind.
-If there were Kabbalistic writings of Nahmanides, these can only be personal notes at most.
-1 For this entire discussion, see D. Abrams, Kabbalistic Manuscripts and Textual Theory , pp. 198-203. – which, moreover, is not incompatible with the fragmentary commentary attributed to it by Scholem.
+The very possibility of Kabbalistic writings by Nahmanides is, moreover, doubtful if one takes literally his explicit opposition to such an endeavor, as evidenced by the criticisms he directed in his letters to Isaac the Blind.
+If Nahmanides did indeed write any Kabbalistic works, they could only have been personal notes at most 1.
+For this entire discussion, see D. Abrams, *Kabbalistic Manuscripts and Textual Theory*, pp. 198–203. —which, incidentally, is not incompatible with the fragmentary commentary attributed to him by Scholem.

 The first assessment of this panorama seems at first very disappointing: none of these texts, so often presented as the first traces of kabbalistic literature, would be authentic?
 Should we only see clumsy attempts, on the part of generations after the golden age closed with Nahmanides and before the emergence of the Zohar , to reconstitute a written trace of the passage from the “kabala” of the Sefer Yetzira to that of Provence and Catalonia?